High School Research

 The Science Park High School Research Program offers academically talented high school juniors and seniors the opportunity to participate in cutting-edge scientific research under the direction of faculty mentors at the Science Park campus in Smithville, TX.

-A summer program is also offered for high school students in conjunction with the Summer Undergraduate Research Program (SURP).
-During the summer, high school students participate in a variety of activities, including a weekly lecture series developed and administered by postdoctoral fellows and the Scientific Symposium, where students present a 10-minute talk describing their research results.
-Summer students are recruited for both the Smithville and Bastrop campuses, and are required to participate in all 10 weeks of the program, dedicating approximately 40 hours each week.
+A summer program is also offered for high school students in conjunction with the Summer Program in Cancer Research (SPCR).
+During the summer, high school students participate in a variety of activities including a weekly lecture series developed and administered by postdoctoral fellows and the Scientific Symposium, where students present a 10-minute talk describing their research results.
+SPCR students are recruited for the Smithville campus, and are required to participate in all 10 weeks of the program, dedicating approximately 40 hours each week.
+The 2016 Summer Program will be from June 6, 2016 to August 12, 2016.
 A generous stipend is provided.

 How to Apply

 Academic year program: Now accepting applications from local high school students for the 2015-2016 academic year program.
 Applications may be sent to Ms. Chris Contreras at CMContreras1@mdanderson.org.
 Please contact Chris via email or (512) 237-9425 if you have any questions.

 Summer program: The application period for the 2016 Summer Program has ended.
 The application period for the 2017 program will start in November.
 Contact Ms. Chris Contreras at (512) 237-9425 or CMContreras1@mdanderson.org for more information.